VanDalkvist/lerna-pipeline-example/README.md

 # lerna-pipeline

-Building lerna pipeline for configured apps
+Example provides structure of building lerna monorepository pipeline for configured apps with packages